Architecture Overview

 The Orchestration layer serves as the critical operational hub within the Agent framework, managing the full lifecycle of agent instances and coordinating the processing of user requests.
 This component acts as the bridge between user interactions and the agent's cognitive capabilities.

-Initialization Management: While the framework's initialization function establishes the configuration parameters (params
+Initialization Management: While the framework's initialization function establishes the configuration parameters (

 Message Processing Pipeline: